Deepshark5/Data-Processing---Evaluating-near-non-stochastic-event-histories/README.md

 We also have today the tools to evaluate whether a dataset is worth putting through an ANN, to save time in terms of committing resources to attempting to forecasting next steps.

 ## The Test System - the New Zealand National Lottery
-The NZ National Lottery is an almost ideal test system to distinguish a random from nearly-random system, for statistical evaluations
+The NZ National Lottery is an almost ideal test system to distinguish a random from nearly-random system, for statistical evaluations by Statistical tools in Python, and Neural Networks

+Lotto New Zealand, formerly known as the New Zealand Lotteries Commission, is the entity responsible for operating the national lottery in New Zealand.
+It was established in 1987 and operates under the Gambling Act 2003.
+Here are some key points about the New Zealand National Lottery:

+* Establishment: The New Zealand National Lottery was established in 1987, replacing the original national lotteries, the Art Union and Golden Kiwi.
+* Games Offered: Lotto New Zealand offers several games including Lotto (which includes Powerball and Strike), Keno, Bullseye, and Instant Kiwi scratch card games.
+* Regulation: The lottery is regulated by the New Zealand government through an autonomous Crown entity.
+* Profits Distribution: Profits from the lottery are distributed by the New Zealand Lottery Grants Board to charities and community organizations.
+* Online Availability: The New Zealand national lottery became available online in 2008, allowing players to purchase tickets from their home computers.
+* Age Restrictions: Instant Kiwi scratch cards can only be played by individuals aged 18 or older.
+* Jackpot Games: Powerball is a jackpot game with a maximum prize of $50 million, after which a Must Be Won draw is held if the jackpot is not claimed.